Bash Index : G - The 'G' Bash commands : description, flags and examples

 1. Each time it is invoked, getopts places the next option in the shell variable name, initializing name if it does not exist, and the index of the next argument to be processed into the variable OPTIND.
 OPTIND is initialized to 1 each time the shell or a shell script is invoked.

-2. When an option requires an argument, getopts places that argument into the variable OPTARG.
+2. When an option requires a value, getopts places that value into the variable OPTARG.
 The shell does not reset OPTIND automatically; it must be manually reset between multiple calls to getopts within the same shell invocation if a new set of parameters is to be used.

 3. When the end of options is encountered, getopts exits with a return value greater than zero.